ukfh/covid/README.md

 ![The UK](owid/gbr_log.png?raw=true "The UK")

 ## UK government
 Data from the [UK Government](https://coronavirus.data.gov.uk/details/developers-guide).
 The fatter line is the 7 day moving average and the thinner line are the actualy daily values.
 The data is plotted with a linear and a logarithimc y-axis.
-A simple fir assuming exponential growth based on the last few weeks (see code) has been added.
+A simple regression assuming exponential growth based on the last few weeks (see code) has been added.

 ![UK linear plot](gov/uk_covid_lin.png?raw=true "UK linear plot")
 ![UK logarithmic plot](gov/uk_covid_log.png?raw=true "UK logarithmic plot")